sophiesargsyan/XO-game-with-JS/README.md

 # XO game with JavaScript
 Welcome to the XO Game repository!
-This simple game allows you to play Tic Tac Toe (XO) against another player.
+This simple game allows you to play Tic Tac Toe (XO) against console.

 ## Instalation
 1. Clone the repository to your local machine using the following command: